Project on Government Oversight: History

+The POGO office is located in the Hiram W. Johnson House in Washington, D.C.

 The Project on Military Procurement, an arm of the National Taxpayers Legal Fund, was founded by Dina Rasor in February 1981.
-The Project's mission was to make the public aware of 'waste, fraud, and fat" in U.S. defense spending, according to Rasor.
+The Project's mission was to make the public aware of "waste, fraud, and fat" in U.S. defense spending, according to Rasor.
 In the organization's early days, Rasor worked with whistleblowers to expose design flaws in the M1 Abrams tank, which had undergone a "shocking (cost) increase" in 1980, according to Rasor.
 The Project first gained widespread attention in the early 1980s for publishing reports on "outrageously overpriced military spending", including a $7,600 coffee maker and a $436 hammer.

 These prices were actually an artifact of government accounting rules, and include not just the cost of the equipment but also a portion of the overhead cost of the entire project they were associated with.

 The organization expanded its scope beyond military spending and changed its name to the Project on Government Oversight (POGO) in 1990.
 Danielle Brian joined POGO as its executive director in 1993.

 Other watchdog organizations have folded into POGO over the years.
 In 2012, the Straus Military Reform Project of the Center for Defense Information joined POGO.
 In 2016, the Center for Effective Government (known as OMB Watch until 2013) folded and became part of POGO.